I truly enjoy hand shaping surfboards.

 So I checked in with myself.

-If building surfboards was going to be something I would try to do for a living, and offer to people to make my living, I wanted it to be honest.
+If building surfboards was going to be something I would try to do for a living, and offer to people to make my living, I wanted it to be real and honest.
 If my name was on the logo, it would mean that it was of my hands.
 What I wanted was to never be untrue to my idealized version of my work - and if I could do that and it provided what I wanted in my life, then I had a fulfilling and honest job.